Smithfield reverses course, 50 workers walk off the job; 'They're scared,' says union rep

-According to an employee email sent to the Journal Star Tuesday morning, instead of closing the plant completely, Smithfield is instituting a reduced schedule with some departments working half days.
+According to an employee email sent to the Journal Star on Tuesday morning, instead of closing the plant completely, Smithfield is instituting a reduced schedule, with some departments working half days.

-“They're scared,” said Eric Reeder, president of the United Food & Commercial Workers Local 293, which represents meatpacking throughout the state.
+“They're scared,” Eric Reeder, president of the United Food & Commercial Workers Local 293, which represents meatpacking throughout the state, told the Associated Press.
 “They want the company to be more transparent.”

 He said company officials have taken steps to address some of their concerns, including reduced work hours while still providing a full day's wages.
 Company officials have also put up barriers on the processing line and in the plant's cafeteria, he said.